-The entire technological chain "blank -workpiece - final part" is examinedcomprehensively considering allthe important stages as well as substages of the life cycle of mechanical product in order to take into account the principles of technological inheritability of the properties and quality parameters.
+The entire technological chain "blank -workpiece - final part" is examined comprehensively considering all the important stages as well as substages of the life cycle of mechanical product in order to take into account the principles of technological inheritability of the properties and quality parameters.
 The algorithm designated to planning of the technological routes of the parts' surfaces machining is based on the technological inheritability of the quality parameters of mechanical engineering objects starting by the manufacturing of the workpiece and ending by the finishing and finishingstrengthening technological operations.
 The investigation considering the technological inheritability of the quality parameters of machine elements indicate the dynamics changes in the homogeneity of the material structure after technological processing at particular individual technological steps in accordance with the developed technological routes of surfaces processing aiming to attain the monitored quality parameters of the parts (Fig. 4).

-In the common practice related to the material science research, the homogeneity of the part's material is characterized by the Weibull homogeneity coefficient m or (to a much lesser extent) the coefficient of variation ν .
-The state of the functional surfaces of machine parts during the manufacturing or operation, while considering the particular material, is analyzed in many studies, taking into account the changes in the Weibull homogeneity coefficient m or the coefficient of variation ν [31,36].
-The dynamics of changes in the homogeneity of the surface layer of the parts differ while analyzing the materials of different physical and mechanical properties.
-Therefore, to specify the homogeneity of the surface layer of the mechanical parts, other characteristics that determine their relationship with the Weibull homogeneity coefficient m (Fig. 4) must be applied.
+In the common practice related to the material science research, the homogeneity of the part's material is characterized by the Weibull homogeneity coefficient m or (to a much lesser extent) the coefficient of variation v.
+The state of the functional surfaces of machine parts during the manufacturing or operation, while considering the particular material, is analyzed in many studies, taking into account the changes in the Weibull homogeneity coefficient m or the coefficient of variation v [31,36].
+The dynamics of changes in the homogeneity of the surface layer of the parts differ while analyzing the materialsof different physical and mechanical properties.
+Therefore, to specify the homogeneity of the surface layer of the relationship with the Weibull homogeneity coefficient m (Fig. 4) must be applied.